Crock Pot Funeral Potatoes

 Put in crock pot for 4 – 4 ½ hours on high, stir every 30 minutes or they will burn on the bottom and edges.

 I LOVE THIS SALAD.
 It’s just a magical combination of ingredients.
 I got this recipe a long, long time ago from a sweet little lady named Patty.
-She lived next door to my friends who hosted an annual Christmas dinner.
-Patty brought this wonderful potato salad to the party every year and every year I thought it was the best potato salad I’d ever tasted.
+She lived next door to the Bernhisels, who hosted an annual Christmas dinner where this was always one of the dishes.
+Patty brought this wonderful potato salad to the party every year.

 - 12 Idaho potatoes oiled, cooled, peeled and diced